Browser issue

 We ask respondents for their expectations of the unemployment rate as measured in the HLFS for (i) one-year ahead and (ii) two-years ahead.

-We publish the economic-size weighted mean for each of these two surveyed time horizons on aggregate (where “industry” and “business_size” both equal “All” in the M15 data file) and for each industry strata (“industry”) and employment-size strata (“business_size”).
+We publish the economic-size weighted mean and median for each of these two surveyed time horizons on aggregate (where “industry” and “business_size” both equal “All” in the M15 data file) and for each industry strata (“industry”) and employment-size strata (“business_size”).

 Stats NZ: Household Labour Force Survey (HLFS)